jvehent/haproxy-aws/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tables are named after the name of the frontend or backend they live in.
 Our
-frontend called `fx-https` will have a table called `fxa-https`, that can be
+frontend called `fxa-https` will have a table called `fxa-https`, that can be
 queried through the stat socket:

 .. code::